theoCanji/3dconvexHull/README.md

 - **`__init__(points)`**
   Initializes the Random Incremental Hull object and creates the hull.

+  Args:
+  - `points`: List of 3D points to create the hull from.
+  - `dis_inc`: Flag to determine if the hull is to be displayed incrementally.
+Defaults to False.

 - **`get_hull()`**
   Retrieves the DCEL hull from the object.